 Sheri had started working in Branson to get away from a dead-end job and the first one she found there was even worse.
 She quit that one, too.
 But after a season at the Chateau on the Lake she had friends who clearly loved her and a light in her eyes that I hadn't seen in a while.
 I got to meet some of her friends at the Christmas party.
 All year long the Chateau had been giving out "funny money" for all sorts of things.
 You know like a reward for a job well done, guest comment, whatever.
 They called 'em Holiday Bucks or something.
 Anyway, Sheri had a huge amount and when I asked her how she got so many she said that other employees just gave her theirs because they said they probably wouldn't ever use them.
 Sheri had that effect on people.
 The day that you could use them was the day of the Christmas party.
 Silent auction, drawings.
 Tickets could be purchased with the Holiday bucks and then bid on gifts.
 They had a whole wall lined with tables full of the stuff.
 But Sheri wanted to know if I thought she was crazy.
 She wanted to save all of hers for the Grand Prize.
 The Big Kahuna.
 An All Expense-Paid Trip to Cancun, Mexico.
 I thought that sounded fine.

-They started playing the theme from "Rocky" and I was hamming it up waving my arms in the air, shadowboxing and shit.
-Sheri was pulling on my shirt saying, "Are you sure?", as we made our way up to the stage.
-Then the guy with the mike asked to see the winning ticket so I had to roll the things out up there and find it.
+They started playing the theme from "Rocky" and I was hamming it up waving my arms in the air, shadowboxing.
+Sheri was pulling on my shirt saying, "Are you sure?," as we made our way up to the stage.
+Then the guy with the mic asked to see the winning ticket so I had to roll the things out up there and find it.

 Sheri asked me if I thought we should take the trip right away or save it.
 The tickets were good for a year.
 I said I thought we should wait until fall.
 I really don't remember why.